brson/httptest/README.md

 Hey, I know all those `.unwrap()`s are wrong.
 I don't care.
 We're prototyping.

-Before we continue on to writing a client, I want to do modify this toy example to store some state on POST to `/set` and report it later.
+Before we continue on to writing a client, I want to modify this toy example to store some state on POST to `/set` and report it later.
 I'll make `greeting` a local, capture it in some closures, then see how the compiler complains.